rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 There should be a program that will generate a ready to go raspberry pi OS running the benchmarker and then flash the image to the SD card.
 This image should have all the required OS tweaks to increase determinism.

-This infrastructure would be run on a per project basis.
+It would be ideal if one central group could run such servers and everyone else benefits from it.
+Unfortunately, even if the good actors were conservative with their use, pretty soon the miners and other kinds of troublesome people would start to take advantage of it.
+Instead, each project will need to setup and run their own infrastructure.
 Config files pointing at the bench runner server should be checked into the project.
-However individual user key's should be manually handed out to contributors to avoid abuse of the compute.
+Individual user key's should be manually handed out to trusted contributors to allow tracking who is using the server for what.

+The workflow for using it would then become:

+1. Frequent contributor requests access to the server
+2. Contributor is sent a key.
+3. Contributor sets local environment variable or config file with key
+4. Contributor does `cargo name-of-tool` to remotely run their benchmarks.

 ### A possible solution: Ussal Bench